Fall off the map and in love

 Trails are popular in the Clare Valley.
 Walk or cycle the gentle gradients past woodland cottages to secluded picnic sports, wineries and restaurants.
 Park the car and take a “looped” trail.

 Rich historical seams run throughout the Clare Valley.
 The galleries and museums pay homage to those bygone days.

-Explore conservation parks to see giant 50,000 year old wombat fossils, stunning native wildflowers and majestic colonial homes such as Martindale Hall.
+Explore conservation parks to see giant 50,000 year old wombat fossils, stunning native wildflowers and majestic colonial properties such as Bungaree Station.